yli3/GetData_CourseProject/CodeBook.md

   - *AngularJerk* for a calculation of angular jerk (second time derivative of angular velocity) in units of `rad/s^3`.
 1. **type**:
   - *X*, *Y*, or *Z* for an x-, y-, or z-axis component of a signal.
-  - *Mag* for the magnitude (Euclidean norm) of a 3-dimensional signal.
+  - *Magnitude* for the magnitude (Euclidean norm) of a 3-dimensional signal.
 1. **stat**:
-  - *mean* for estimated mean of a signal.
+  - *mean* for the estimated mean statistic of a signal.
-  - *std* for estimated standard deviation of a signal.
+  - *std* for the estimated standard deviation statistic of a signal.

 ### List of measures